ibkevg/ibkevg.github.io/physics/_posts/2018-01-03-Problem-Mechanics-Morin-2.13.md

 It looks like row 4 is just a linear combination of rows 1 and 2.
 We can zero row 4 out by dividing it by $$ (a+b) $$ and then subtracting row 1.
 Since we only needed 3 equations for 3 unknowns anyways lets just get rid of this one.
 Unfortunately, it also looks like row 3 is just a linear combination of rows 1 and 2.
 We can zero it out by dividing by $$ -a $$ and then subtracting row 1.

+So it's turned out that we really only had 2 equations for our 3 unknowns.

 $$
 \begin{bmatrix}
 1 & 1 & 1   & Mg \\